 Energy & Sustainability The Last Great Global Warming Surprising new evidence suggests the pace of Earth's most abrupt prehistoric warm-up paled in comparison with what we face today.
-The episode has lessons for our future By Lee R. Kump Illustration by Ron Miller Polar bears draw most visitors to Spitsbergen, the largest island in Norway’s Svalbard archipelago.
+The episode has lessons for our future By Lee R. Kump THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Illustration by Ron Miller Polar bears draw most visitors to Spitsbergen, the largest island in Norway’s Svalbard archipelago.
 For me, rocks were the allure.
 My colleagues and I, all geologists and climate scientists, flew to this remote Arctic island in the summer of 2007 to find definitive evidence of what was then considered the most abrupt global warming episode of all time.
 Getting to the rocky outcrops that might entomb these clues meant a rugged, two-hour hike from our old bunkhouse in the former coal-mining village of Longyearbyen, so we set out early after a night’s rest.
 As we trudged over slippery pockets of snow and stunted plants, I imagined a time when palm trees, ferns and alligators probably inhabited this area.
 Back then, around 56 million years ago, I would have been drenched with sweat rather than fighting off a chill.
 Research had indicated that in the course of a few thousand years—a mere instant in geologic time—global temperatures rose five degrees Celsius, marking a planetary fever known to scientists as the Paleocene-Eocene Thermal Maximum, or PETM.
 Climate zones shifted toward the poles, on land and at sea, forcing plants and animals to migrate, adapt or die.
 Some of the deepest realms of the ocean became acidified and oxygen-starved, killing off many of the organisms living there.
 It took nearly 200,000 years for the earth’s natural buffers to bring the fever down.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.